-What You Need to Measure by Hand
+What You Need to Start Measuring

 Measuring clothing is more of an art than it is a science.
 Trust us, we’ve met with hundreds of fashion experts and they all say the same thing, “Get three people in a room and have them measure the same garment.
 You’ll have three different sets of measurements at the end.”
 So don’t be afraid to dive in and start measuring to the best of your ability.

 To understand how to measure clothes for eBay, you’ll want to make sure you have a garment measuring tape.
 You can get by without one, but you’ll spend more time and effort on measuring and no one wants to do that.
 Below are a few options for garment tape measures from the web and local stores.
 Most can be purchased for under $5.